Coming soon - PILOT

 Brilliant Failures - New!

-Participation in a project team is only available to IRI members.
+Participation in a current or ongoing project team is only available to IRI members.
 Members are encouraged to join and to consider beginning new working groups as well.
-If you are a non-member, but are interested in joining a project team as a Subject Matter Expert, please email Lee Green.
-Your list of expertise and your name will be added to the SME database for new groups to utilize.
+If you are not an IRI member, but are interested in joining a project team as a Subject Matter Expert, please email Lee Green.
+Your expertise and contact details will be added to the SME database for new groups to utilize.

-Interested in starting your own ROR working group?
+Interested in starting your own working group?
 See the guidelines Information for ROR Working Groups.